-In a pic microtroller MID-RANGE MCU FAMILY an internal circuit is used, that is called oscillator for generating the device clock, which is required for executing the instruction and peripherals of the function.
-For generating the one internal instruction four clock (TCY)periods are used.
+In this article, we will discuss the oscillator of a microcontroller.
+Consider a PIC microtroller.
+It is a mid-range MCU family that uses an internal circuit for generating clock pulses for the microcontroller to work.
+This is an oscillator.
+An oscillator circuit helps in executing the instructions and peripherals of the function.
+For generating the one internal instruction, four clock (TCY) periods are used.
 The internal oscillator might have up to eight different modes.
-There are two modes, which are used to allow the RC internal oscillator clock out (CLKOUT) to drive the I/O pins or these modes allow the I/O pin to be derive the general purposes instruction.
-These modes are selected by the device configuration bits, these bits are non-volatile memory locations and their mode of operation is determined by the value written during the programming of device.
-The oscillator has following modes of operations.
+There are two modes, which allow the RC internal oscillator clock out (CLKOUT) to drive the I/O pins, or these modes allow the I/O pin to derive the general purpose instruction.
+The selection of these modes is based on device configuration bits.
+These bits are non-volatile memory locations.
+Their mode of operation is determined by the value written during the programming of the device.

 - XT (CResonator)